Everything you need to know about HPE

 The company has also been pushing heavily into cloud and edge computing in recent years.
 Most recently, this has culminated in a partnership with Nutanix, announced in April 2019, which will deliver hybrid cloud as a service through HPE's GreenLake platform, and interoperability with Google Anthos, AWS and Azure, announced at its annual Discover conference in 2019, along with a new cloud management platform, Aruba Central.
 Edge computing, meanwhile, has been allocated a $4 billion investment to help boost product development and partnerships in this area.

-While HPE has only existed for only four years as a company, its heritage goes back 80 years to 1939, when it was founded in a garage by two Stanford University electrical engineering graduates, Bill Hewlett and David Packard.
+While HPE has only existed for only five years as a company, its heritage goes back 80 years to 1939, when it was founded in a garage by two Stanford University electrical engineering graduates, Bill Hewlett and David Packard.

 For the first 30 years of its existence, the company focused on small electronics equipment like audio oscillators, calculators and counter-radar technology during the Second World War.
 It was only in 1966 that it entered the computing business with a series of mini computers.